 Basically, consumers are more demanding than ever.
 But businesses can still meet these expectations by implementing delivery software.

 Offering unlimited delivery schedule choices can jack up operating costs especially for large fleet operators.
-But sophisticated furniture delivery software can solve this problem by offering customers a choice of different windows that are all cost-efficient from a routing perspective.
+But sophisticated furniture delivery software can solve this problem by offering customers a choice of different windows that are all cost-efficient from a delivery routing perspective.
 For example, shoppers may be directed toward afternoon delivery schedules where there is already a scheduled drop off at the same zip code.
 This way shoppers are still given many delivery choices that suit their schedule, but in reality, they are being directed to delivery slots that are workable.

 Of course, your available delivery slots will change when there are new orders added.
 Decent delivery software will allow fleet operators and managers to identify the right truck, driver, and route to slot in the newest order.